s4nchez/jama-docker/compose/README.md

 This will:

- # Create an empty mysql database for Jama
+1. Create an new MySQL database for Jama
- # Run tomcat with Jama installed
+2. Run tomcat with Jama installed

 ### Prerequisites